Classroom Management

 18 Fun Ways to Teach Policies and Procedures Context

-Establishing classroom policies and procedures is very crucial to providing a safe, organized, and welcoming learning environment.
+Establishing classroom policies and procedures is crucial to providing a safe, organized, and welcoming learning environment.
 Teachers must think through how they want the classroom to run and students to behave in many different situations, from asking to go to the restroom to turning in papers.
 When done right, these decisions can lead to better classroom management.

 It’s no wonder, then, that teachers often feel overwhelmed.
 And sometimes, students also panic when presented with such an exhaustive list of routines.
 However, this doesn’t have to be the case—learning classroom procedures can actually be fun!
 With a little bit of creativity, teachers can easily make this a more exciting and interactive process for students.
 Keep reading for 18 fun activities and games to enforce classroom rules.